Lifestyle and Lifespan

 Considered a medium bodied snake, the Ball or Royal Python is the smallest of the Python species, reaching only 4-5 feet on average with longer individuals reaching 6 feet and weighing 3-5 pounds.
 The head is relatively small compared to their stocky bodies which can exceed several inches in diameter.
 Scale coloration is predominantly black with scattered, asymmetrical blotches of tan and browns.

 Despite its lack of venom, a bite from a Ball Python will be painful as their mouth is equipped with roughly 150 needle sharp teeth about 1cm long designed to hook into and hold prey while the snake wraps its coils for constriction.

-Live in regions marked by varying vegetation; vast grassland called the savanna defines the landscape with more scattered forests arising towards the southern extent of the range.
+Ball Pythons live in regions marked by varying vegetation; vast grassland called the savanna defines the landscape with more scattered forests arising towards the southern extent of the range.
 Ball Pythons are capable climbers and are sometimes found up in tree branches, however the majority are found on the ground and in small mammal burrows.

 Ball Pythons occur in Sub Saharan Africa from the West coast of Senegal, Cot D'Ivoire and Ghana Eastwards toward Chad, Sudan, Cameroon and Uganda up to the Nile River which makes a geographic border for the species.
 Sub Saharan Africa denotes the region of Africa directly below the Sahara Desert, South until it meets up with the Equator.

 Ball Pythons will regularly eat anything that is twice the size of its head, which includes Rats, Shrews, Jerboas and other small mammals, Mice are considered too small and are not a regular prey item for Pythons, although strict eaters of mammals, they may consume birds if they can catch them.